 Fluorescent Markers such as our fluorescent alcohol-based paint markers and fluorescent water-based paint markers glow in the dark because of their ability to reflect the ultraviolet or UV light.
 Lamps that exclusively emit UV light, otherwise known as black-lights, do not emit light that are visible to the human eye.
 This is because it is outside the spectrum of visible light.
 However, if a material has a color or pigmentation with the ability to reflect UV light, the process of reflection bends the frequency of the light reflected to partially show up in the visible range of light frequency.
 This usually takes on the appearance of a faint blue.

 Marking applications for fluorescent markers have come in the form of security marking.
 For instance, if you need to remember a combination or code, you can write it next to your lock in an invisible ink.
 If you come back with a black light, you will be able to see it.
-These lights are inexpensive and come small enough to be carried on a keychain and powered by a small battery.
-Other fluorescent paints are used for extremely intense signage such as the caution tape you see police use, fire-trucks, the old Day-glo® paints.
+These lights are inexpensive and come small enough to be carried on a keychain powered by a small battery.
+Other fluorescent paints are used for signage, as visible as you can get, such as the caution tape you see police use, fire-trucks, and the old Day-glo® paints.
 Anywhere something really needs to be seen, especially for safety purposes, a fluorescent pigmentation can be used.

 We are able to create a fluorescent paint for any of our paint pens.
 Upon request, we have made fluorescent alcohol-based, water-based, and xylene based markers.
 Every one of our fluorescent colors will shine under blacklight.
 This includes PM-15 Fluorescent colors, Auto-body and Glass fluorescent colors, and so on.

-We have two formulas that we currently manufacture: A water-based and an alcohol-based formula.
-We can also make a xylene-based paint or ink made for metals if you wanted to.
+We have two formulas that we currently manufacture: A water-based and an alcohol-based formula each made to be removable or permanent as necessary.
+We can also make a xylene-based permanent fluorescent paint or ink made for metals if you wanted to.

 Water-based is used mostly on textiles.
 They are also used on housekeeping industry toilet seats to see if they have cleaned them.